yelaD/my-slip-box/Reference notes/Meditations.md

 25. Socrates declining Perdiccas's invitation "so as to avoid dying a thousand deaths" (by accepting a favor he couldn't pay back).

+26. This advice from Epicurean writings: to think continually of one of the men of old who lived a virtuous life.

+27. The Pythagoreans tell us look at the start at daybreak.
+To remind ourselves how the complete the tasks assigned them—always the same tasks, the same way.
+And their order, purity, nakedness.
+Stars wear no concealment.

+28. Socrates dressed in a towel, the time Xanthippe took his cloak and wen out.
+The friends who were embarrassed and avoided him when they saw him dressed like that, and what Socrates said to them.

+29. Mastery of reading and writing required a master.
+Still more so life.

+30. "...
+For you/Are but a slave and have no claim to *logos*."